Emin (esoteric movement)

 The Emin or The Emin Society is a spiritual movement based on the work of Raymond Armin, known to members as "Leo".
-Originally, The Emin was named The Eminent Way or The Way.
+Originally, the Emin was named The Eminent Way or The Way.
 The movement arose in the 1970s.
 The Template Network is a movement which offers activities inspired by the Emin philosophy.
 The Emin has been described as a cult in books such as William Shaw's Spying in Guru Land: Inside Britain's Cults.

 History

 The movement started in London in 1973.
 It was first known as the Emin society and then Eminent Way, which was later abbreviated to "Emin".
 In 1977 an Israeli branch emerged, and a center was established in a Tel Aviv neighborhood in 1980.
 By 1978 there were also groups in the USA, Canada and Australia.

 In Israel, Emin members established a village called Ma'ale Tzviya in 1986.
-Over the years The Emin has had gatherings in of countries including Ireland, France, Greece, Italy, Germany, Denmark, Sweden, the Netherlands, Brazil, and New Zealand.
+Over the years The Emin has had gatherings in many countries including Ireland, France, Greece, Italy, Germany, Denmark, Sweden, the Netherlands, Brazil, and New Zealand.